Indezine Logo

 Do you want to start the numbering on your slides from zero rather than one?
 Or do you want to start it from 6 or 101?
 You can do it, just follow these steps:

-1. Choose File | Page Setup, to bring up the dialog box that you can see in Figure 3.
+1. Choose File | Page Setup, to bring up the dialog box, as shown in Figure 3, below.

 2. Page Setup